Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Maybe try going to sleep without TV hypnosis?

-It is easy to check on your body’s state of health and fitness by being aware of how you wake up in the morning.
-Are you glad to be awake, ready and keen for another day in your life?
+How do you wake up in the morning?
+Are you glad to be awake, ready, and keen for another day in your life?
 I leave that one for you to answer honestly.
-And then think about what you can change to wake up well rested, alert and happy.
+And then think about what you can change to wake up well-rested, alert, and happy.

 Ideally, if you can sleep in a dark room with an open window in complete silence, you should wake up like a butterfly emerging from its chrysalis and ready to fly.